 Effective promotional efforts begin with PR.
-According to Business Wire, press is 15 times more believable than advertising, and 1/7th the cost.
+According to Business Wire, the press is 15 times more believable than advertising, and 1/7th the cost.
 Because press is so believable and an affordable way to get the word out globally, a good marketer should execute an extremely aggressive, creative and continuous press campaign throughout the year.

 - Target Audience

 - Editorial Schedule